Reds vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .353 with two home runs, four walks and three RBI.
+- Reynolds has recorded at least one hit in four straight games.
+During his last five outings he is hitting .350 with a double, a home run, four walks and an RBI.

 Reynolds Recent Games